 For the Active Groups

 During the day, strolling the city's 22 squares offers plenty to see, along with historic spots, charming storefronts, and tasty coffee shops.
 Or you can pedal your way through the city on a peddle pub tour—and don't forget the city's open container law (in certain sections only).

 The waterfront offers its own taste of history, along with plenty of restaurants for brunch and dinner.
-If you're looking for Hollywood history, this city is where Forrest Gump sat on a bench and declared "life is like a box of chocolates"—the bench isn't in the square anymore, but you can still stand where Tom Hanks once was.
+If you're looking for Hollywood history, this city is where Forrest Gump sat on a bench and declared, "Life is like a box of chocolates."
+The bench isn't in the square anymore, but you can still stand where Tom Hanks once recited the iconic movie phrase.

 Savannah has plenty to offer with its restaurant and bar scene, from delicious southern fare to charming cocktail lounges.
 Trust us, you won't be wanting for food and booze in this Southern city.

 Savannah Bachelorette Itinerary and Things to Do

 There is plenty to see and do at a Savannah bachelorette party.
 During the day, walk the waterfront and the town's squares.
 Come nighttime, you can hop from bar to bar between Franklin, Ellis, and Johnson squares (where the open container law is in practice).
 For those who like a spook, don't miss a ghost tour pub crawl through Savannah's surprisingly beautiful graveyards and century-old bars.
 Here's the ultimate three-day itinerary: